-The platform boasts more than 2 mil. active users and a thriving ecosystem of third-party games and applications.
+The platform boasts more than 2 mils: active users and a thriving ecosystem of third-party games and applications.

 The platform allows users to make new Axies, which are charming digital creatures that look like pokemon and that you can grow and utilize in the game.

-With Axie Infinity’s increasing popularity, users have a very large market to trade into.
+With Axie Infinity’s increasing popularity, users have a large market to trade.

 Pros of Axie Market